 For Kandel these four functions had questionable and varying legitimacy.
 The way forward was to expand the variety of evaluations of student worth and achievements, including ‘pupils’ characteristics and interests, to furnish the basis for educational guidance’ (p.
 328).
 For Beatrice Ensor examinations had few redeeming features.
 They had to be abolished.
 They stood in the way of developing an individual student’s ‘infinite possibilities’ (p.
 93).

 In secondary education the usual way of dealing with an increased recognition of the diversity of student populations, and the aim of increased school retention, was to place students in different schools and courses, apparently responsive to the needs of children as individuals.
-Gendered expectations had much to do with these placements as did other factors.
+Gendered expectations had much to do with these placements as did other factors, including ethnicity, ‘race’ and social class.
 Much of the exercise depended on the use of intelligence testing.
 Vocational guidance also played a part.
 A consequence of these developments was to expand the number of assessment practices and credentials available at the end of different courses of study.
 The continuing problem was that passing public examinations in the academic (general) course generally retained the highest esteem among too many employers.

 The 1970s was a decade of educational reform, a period in which traditional schooling practices came under great criticism, sometimes leading to ‘alternative’, progressive schooling.
 Assessment regimes, including the continuing power of public examinations in secondary schools, were not exempt from reforms.
 The movement towards comprehensive secondary schooling had begun a little earlier.
 In New South Wales the Leaving and Intermediate certificates and examinations were replaced by School Certificate and Higher School Certificate (HSC).
 In Victoria the dual public system of technical and high schools continued, with their different curricula and testing regimes.

-In Queensland, public examinations were abolished in 1970 and 1972.
+In Queensland, public examinations were abolished in 1970 and 1972 following the Radford Report of 1970.
 Certificates recording achievement continued to be issued by the state.
 Responsibility for assuring those who used these credentials that they maintained worth rested with an elaborate moderation process where achievements in the various school subjects across a multitude of schools were compared and if needed, moderated (adjusted).